neetmadann/neetmadann/README.md

 # 👋 Hi, I'm Neet

 I'm a Data Scientist with a background in Business Intelligence.
-I love turning data into insights and dashboards into stories.
+I believe in finding the simplest solution between data science and business intelligence

 ---